Nile (1802 ship): 2nd voyage transporting enslaved people (1804–1805)

-Slave voyage #3 (1806-1807)
+3rd voyage transporting enslaved people (1806-1807)

 Captain John Anderson sailed from Liverpool on 6 March 1806, bound for Calabar.
-Nile had embarked 290 slaves and she landed 273 at Kingston on 11 November.
+Nile landed 273 captives at Kingston on 11 November.
 She sailed from there on 25 January 1807 and arrived back at Liverpool on 8 April.
-She had left with 30 crew members and she suffered seven crew deaths on the voyage.
+She had left with 30 crew members and she had suffered seven crew deaths on the voyage.

-Slave voyage #4 (1807-1808)
+4th voyage transporting enslaved people (1807-1808)

 Captain John Anderson sailed from Liverpool on 1 May 1807.
-The Act for the Abolition of the Slave Trade took effect on that day, but Nile had already received clearance to sail so her voyage was one of the last legal slave trading voyages.
+The Act for the Abolition of the Slave Trade took effect on that day, but Nile had already received clearance to sail so her voyage was one of the last legal voyages of the transportation of enslaved people.
 She sailed for Malembo and arrived at Berbice on 18 November 1807.
-There she landed about 285 slaves.
+There she landed about 285 captives.
 She sailed for Liverpool on 1 March 1808 and arrived there on 19 April.
 She had left Liverpool with 33 crew members and she suffered two deaths on her voyage.
 She brought back to Liverpool from Africa and Jamaica a cargo consisting of palm oil, ivory, redwood, coffee, cotton, ginger, hides, and horns.